Skip to main content

 How do the prospect executives view your salespeople?
 Are they experts in themselves and their offerings?
 Do they bring fresh thinking to the executive’s business?

-Prospects can get information most anywhere.
+Prospects can get information almost anywhere.
 It is not a differentiator.
 Data and information wash over executives–it has become a daily tidal wave to be avoided.

 What they want is fresh thinking about their business and their industry connected to the ways that will help them gain market share or grow revenues.
 They want to know if what someone is selling can uniquely help them close more business.
 Do you have a salesperson doing this today?
 Talking about the prospect’s business first and foremost.